 We have a 401(k) retirement plan (the "Plan") that covers substantially all employees and entitles them to contribute up to 70% of their annual compensation, subject to maximum limitations imposed by the Internal Revenue Code.
 We match 50% of each employee's contribution up to 8%.
 Participants will be 100% vested in employer match contributions after 3 years of service.
 In addition, we can make discretionary contributions which are allocable to participants in accordance with the Plan.
-During the fourth quarter of 2021, we reinstated the 401(k) matching for our employees which was suspended during 2020 due to the COVID pandemic and market conditions.
-Total expense related to our 401(k) plan was \$2.3 million, \$0.5 million, and \$1.5 million for the years ended December 31, 2022, 2021, and 2020, respectively.
+Total expense related to our 401(k) plan was \$2.7 million, \$2.3 million, and \$0.5 million for the years ended December 31, 2023, 2022, and 2021, respectively.